Tag FilesS2C Home « Tag Files

 We mentioned above that tag files can be completely written in JSP syntax which inevitably means that tag files end up looking like JSP pages and the similarities don't end there.
 Just like JSP pages tag files have their

-file extension.
-Just like JSP pages tag files can also include other resources and these files have the tagf
+tag or tags file extension.
+Just like JSP pages tag files can also include other resources and these files have the tagf extension.

 The container and any JSP pages that want to make use of tag files need a way to locate the tag file in question and this is achieved by deploying the tag file into certain places within our deployment file structure.
 The container will search in several places as outlined below so make sure that any tag files you create are in one of the locations listed below: